Je-ric/Youmanitarian-International/resources/views/README.md

 -   All Photos are stored in `storage/uploads/` with safe filenames; previous photos are cleaned up on update.
  -   Tabs across list pages (Programs, Content, Finance, Members, Volunteers) preserve the active tab across pagination via `?tab=` query params.

+Describing the benefit and purpose of each user role in the Youmanitarian International system:

+## Roles & Their Benefits

+### 1. Admin
+**Benefit:** Full system access and control.
+Admins can manage users, assign roles, and oversee all operations.
+**Purpose:** Ensure the smooth and secure running of the entire platform.

+### 2. Content Manager
+**Benefit:** Can create, edit, archive, and publish content across the platform, including program updates and announcements.
+**Purpose:** Keep information up-to-date, relevant, and engaging for users and the public.

+### 3. Program Coordinator
+**Benefit:** Manages and coordinates specific programs, including volunteer assignments and activity tracking.
+**Purpose:** Oversee the execution and success of programs and ensure volunteers are effectively involved.

+### 4. Financial Coordinator
+**Benefit:** Handles financial records, donations, and membership payments.
+Can view and manage financial reports.
+**Purpose:** Maintain financial transparency and accountability for all donation and payment flows.

+### 5. Member
+**Benefit:** Enjoys organizational privileges, such as participating in internal discussions, voting, and contributing to decision-making.
+**Purpose:** Support the organization’s mission with privileges beyond volunteering, often involving more responsibility or voting rights.

+### 6. Volunteer
+**Benefit:** Base role for all approved users wishing to participate in activities and programs.
+Volunteers can join programs and contribute to projects.
+**Purpose:** Be the backbone of humanitarian work by getting directly involved in campaigns and community efforts.
+Every active user receives this role by default after approval.

+---

+**Role Assignment Notes:**
+- Users can have multiple roles.
+- The Volunteer role is required for all active users and cannot be removed (except by Admin).
+- Changes to roles only take effect after they are saved.

+This structure ensures flexibility, security, and engagement across different levels of the organization.